BACK

 A well-constructed rent roll is easy to update and simple to understand.

-In this article, we’re going to talk a bit more about what a rent roll is and why they’re so important for your business.
+In this article, we’re going to talk a bit more about what a rent roll is and why rent roll data is so important for your rental properties.

 What is a Rent Roll?

-A rent roll is a spreadsheet that highlights the rental income for a specific property or portfolio of properties.
+A rent roll is a spreadsheet that highlights the rental income for a specific property or an entire rental property portfolio.
 It’s a key report for real estate investors, property managers, and lenders because it makes it easy to analyze business performance.

 Traditionally, a rent roll will list every rental unit you manage, the rent charged for each unit, the lease term, and the lease start and end dates.
-The rent roll may also include other the security deposit, late fees, and other fees specific to each unit.
+The rent roll may also include property details like the property type and square footage as well as the security deposit, late fees, and other fees specific to each unit.
+It can also include summary metrics useful to rental property investors like gross rental income and cash flow.

 Lenders also use rent rolls to understand a property’s financial health before making a lending decision.
-Lenders want to make sure your business will be able to pay back a loan, and a rent roll can help them make this determination.
+Lenders want to make sure your business will be able to pay back a loan, and financial information summarized in a rent roll document or profit and loss statement can help them make this determination.

 Why is a Rent Roll Important?